CU-UQ/SGD/README.md

   (xi) minibatch SGD,
   (xii) SVRG.

-*NOTE*: Currently, the stopping conditions are maximum number of iteration and 2nd norm of gradient vector and time-delay and exponential learning schedules are implemented.
+*NOTE*: Currently, the stopping conditions are maximum number of iteration and 2nd norm of gradient vector is smaller than a tolerance value.
+Only, time-delay and exponential learning schedules are implemented.

 Download this file and use *import SGD as sgd* to use the algorithms.
 See *sgd_demo.py* for an example.